jscamac/postfire_grass_responses/README.md

 Now just open your web browser and go to the following: `localhost:8787/`

 The username and password is `rstudio`

-*In both cases the flag `-v` mounts the local directory `/Users/path/to/remake_baad_example`, into the container at `/home/rstan_build`.
-What this allows is for any results produced in the container to automatically be saved onto the local directory.
-This means that you can play with the results, data and figures outside the docker container later.*

 ### Rerunning analysis from within docker
 Now the final stage is to rerun the entire workflow by simply running: